jishnu7/doc/guide/scaling.md

 In this guide you'll see how to scale your game in a way that fits multiple device aspect ratios.
-This example is part of the *examples* add-on, which can be installed in to basil with the following at your command line:
+This example is part of the *examples* add-on, which can be installed in to devkit with the following at your command line:

 ~~~
-$ basil install examples
+$ devkit install examples
 ~~~

-In the basil web interface, navigate to **Projects > Examples > Layout: Scale Region** to run the example in the simulator.
+In the devkit web interface, navigate to **Projects > Examples > Layout: Scale Region** to run the example in the simulator.

 It can also be [viewed online](../example/basics-scalescreen/)